grongierisc/formation-template/README.md

 We then add an `if` activity, with the `context.Double` property as condition:

 ![ExerciseIf](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/ExerciseIf.png)

+VERY IMPORTANT : we need to uncheck **Asynchronous** in the settings of our LocallBDD Call, or the if activity will set off before receiving the boolean response.

 Finally we set up our call activity with as a target the RemoteBDD BO: